NHRA Mission Foods Drag Racing Series

-The NHRA Mission Foods Drag Racing Series is a drag racing series organized by the National Hot Rod Association (NHRA).
-It is the top competition series of the NHRA, comprising competition in four classes, including Top Fuel Dragster, Funny Car, Pro Stock, and Pro Stock Motorcycle.
+The NHRA Mission Foods Drag Racing Series is a drag racing series that is organized by the National Hot Rod Association (NHRA).
+It is the top competition series of the NHRA, comprising competition with four different classes, which includes Top Fuel Dragster, Funny Car, Pro Stock, and Pro Stock Motorcycle.

 The champion of each category is determined by a point system where points are given according to finishing placement and qualifying effort.
 The season is divided into two segments.
 After the first part of the season, then in each pro category drivers & riders get locked in to compete in the last six races with the difference in points greatly minimized.